Malaval-Ren/scbeditor2/Documents/manual.md

 The bmp file is directly converted to be compatible with **SCB Editor II**.
 A bmp 4 bits / pixels is converted to bmp 8 bits / pixels, the 16 colors pallet is copied 15 times to fill the 256 colors pallet.
 Supported picture have 320 x 200 pixels size.
-You could modify, copy color in the pallet.
+You see the pallet used in your picture (number is in white) You could modify, copy color in the pallet.
 You could copy a line of color to an another line.
 You could change color of a pattern in zoom.
 You could set a SCB to a line of color to increase the number of color used.
 You could import pallet from an another image.
+You could scb edit, split a group of picture line.

 ## Main window